mfarache/jekyll-now/_posts/2017-12-04-Deep-dive-amazon-lambdas.md

 So if you have to deal with resource allocation, name resolution or targeting a database it would be advisable to do that on initialisation phase so the following invocation calls do not waste time.
 Lambdas are meant to be stateless but when cost may be an issue it may be wiser to perform your resource allocation during initialisation phase.

-Initially we will rule out provisioning container time from the equation..
+Let´s do some maths... initially we will rule out provisioning container time from the equation..

-Imagine that initialisation of your resource takes 2sec.
-Let´s assume processing time of your lambdas last 0.25secs
+Imagine that initialisation of your resource takes 2sec and Let´s assume processing time of your lambdas last 0.25secs

-If you do not follow this basic tip, 10 consecutives lambda invocations will last 22.5 secs Following the tip will last 4.5secs.
+If you do not follow this basic tip, 10 consecutive lambda invocations will last 22.5 secs Following the tip will last 4.5secs.

 Lambdas lifetime stay live during a period of time, so if you want to avoid the container running your lambda to be shutdown, you could do "warm up" calls to keep it alive, even if that means spending some tiny amount of compute time.